 The insights provided by this heat map will help you to identify the keywords and the kind of content that your target audiences are searching for.
 Also, with the help of eye-tracking heat maps, you can find the areas where the focus of your users is on and then, develop this portion accordingly.

-This is how you can easily utilize heat maps for increasing the conversion rates of your website.
+This is how you can easily utilise heat maps for increasing the conversion rates of your website.

 Acodez is a leading UX design agency in India.
 We provide all kinds of web design and mobile application development solutions that are based on the latest technologies in the software industry.
 We also have an in-house digital marketing team based in India offering all kinds of digital marketing solutions to take your businesses to the next level.